Governor General's Horse Guards: The Great War

 Both the Governor General's Body Guard and the 9th Mississauga Horse, like most of the militia units at the time, remained in Canada to recruit and raise numbered Battalions for the Canadian Expeditionary Force.
 Both units supplied thousands of soldiers to numerous Battalions, including the three the modern Regiment perpetuate today:

 The 4th Battalion, Canadian Mounted Rifles CEF was authorized on 7 November 1914 and embarked for Britain on 18 July 1915.
 It disembarked in France on 24 October 1915.
-There it fought as part of the 2nd Brigade Canadian Mounted Rifles until 31 December 1915, when it converted to infantry and was allocated to the 8th Infantry Brigade, 3rd Canadian Division.
+There it formed as part of the 2nd Brigade Canadian Mounted Rifles until 31 December 1915, when it converted to infantry and was allocated to the 8th Infantry Brigade, 3rd Canadian Division.
 The regiment was re-designated as the 4th Battalion, Canadian Mounted Rifles, CEF on 1 January 1916.
+It remained in France and Flanders on the front lines for the remainder of the war, taking part in most of the major CEF battles with distinction.
 The battalion disbanded on 6 November 1920.
 The Battalion had 4,693 serve in its ranks and lost 839 soldiers killed and 1,540 wounded in the field.

 The 7th Canadian Mounted Rifles was authorized on 7 November 1914.
 The regiment was broken-up in Canada, and supplied the 2nd Canadian Divisional Cavalry Squadron (perpetuated by the 1st Hussars) and two squadrons formed the Canadian Mounted Rifles Depot in England.
 The regiment disbanded on 11 April 1918.
 The Battalion did not serve in the Trenches.